tillyshan/cardiovascular_disease_detection/README.md

  Business Requirement 2:
 - Consider our client, an online medicine shop.
 They wish to offer a 50 percent discount on specific medicines to customers who have a disease.
 Their requirement is to send the discount offer via email only to customers with a disease.

+ **Interactive APP:**
+- Built an interactive web application using sreamlit framework.
+-

 **Technologies and Libraries:**
 - Python
 - Pandas